olutobi1996/JSQuiz/README.md

   - From the source section drop-down menu, select the main branch
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+### Live Link

-The live link can be found here -
+The live link can be found here - https://olutobi1996.github.io/JSQuiz/

 ### Validator Testing